-- Mental health conditions such as depression, anxiety, PTSD, bipolar disorder, and ADHD - Common ailments such as arthritis, asthma, diabetes, autoimmune disorders, and diseases - Temporary impairments such as a broken bone, recovery from significant surgery, or a pregnancy-related disability - A learning disability (e.g., dyslexia, reading comprehension), intellectual disability, autism, or acquired brain injury - Vision, hearing, or mobility challenges
+Mental health conditions such as depression, anxiety, PTSD, or bipolar disorder Common ailments such as arthritis, asthma, diabetes, autoimmune disorders, and diseases Temporary impairments such as a broken bone, recovery from significant surgery, or a pregnancy-related disability

+Neurodevelopmental disorders such as a learning disability, intellectual disability, autism, acquired brain injury, or ADHD

+Vision, hearing, or mobility conditions

-Available services include extended test time, quiet testing environments, tutoring, counseling and advising, alternate formats of materials (e.g., audio books, E-texts), assistive technology, on-campus transportation, and more.
-If you believe you might benefit from disability- or health-related services and accommodations, please contact Disability Services and Programs for Students (DSPS).
-If you are unsure whether you qualify, please contact DSPS for a consultation: dsps@redwoods.edu.
+Available services include extended test time, quiet testing environments, academic assistance and tutoring through the LIGHT Center, counseling and advising, alternate formats of course materials (e.g., audio books, braille, E-texts), assistive technology, learning disability assessments, approval for personal attendants, interpreters, priority registration, on-campus transportation, adaptive physical education and living skills courses, and more.
+If you believe you might benefit from disability- or health-related services and accommodations, please contact Student Accessibility Support Services (SASS).
+If you are unsure whether you qualify, please contact Student Accessibility Support Services (SASS) for a consultation: sass@redwoods.edu.